vallurumk/sheffield-bioinformatics-core.github.io/training/nanopore-sequencing-2019-09-19.md

 ## Aims:- During this course you will learn about:

-- The science behing nanopore sequencing
+- The science behind nanopore sequencing
 - How to prepare a 16S amplicon library for sequencing
 - Loading a library onto a MinION flow cell
 - Sequencing on the MinION platform